-Relaxing in your own private garden is a lovely way to unwind on a warm afternoon, but most of us don't have backyards the size of Versailles (and some of us don't have backyards at all).
-Fortunately, there are ways to turn even the smallest outdoor space into your own personal oasis.
+Relaxing in your own private deck area is a lovely way to unwind on a warm afternoon, but it can be hard to nail down your outdoor space if square footage is limited.
+Fortunately, there are ways to turn even the smallest backyard deck or sitting area into a personal oasis.

-1. Consider painting your decking to really make an impact.
+1. Consider painting to really make an impact.

-Think "decking," and you're probably mentally scanning through images of wood in various natural shades.
-While stained wood is a great traditional choice, opting to paint your decking can really make an impression, especially in a small space.
-Light colors can open up the space more, while darker ones will create an atmosphere that feels more private and cozy.
+Sure, you can leave your wood deck material in its natural state, but opting to paint the floor can really make an impression, especially in a small space like this one from House & Home.
+Light colors can open up the space, while darker ones will create an atmosphere that feels more private and cozy.

 2. Create a U-shaped deck.

-If you're working within a small square or rectangular space, consider a construction that concentrates on a central focal point, like a fire pit.
-By creating low decking around the perimeter around this garden, you define the space while also providing seating for a crowd.
+If you're working within a small square or rectangular space, consider a U-shaped construction that concentrates on a central focal point, like a fire pit.
+Here, One Kindesign created a sunken deck complete with a cozy fire and ample seating.

-3. Get creative with mirrors to make your deck space feel larger.
+3. Get creative with mirrors to make your deck feel larger.

 4. Mix materials to create different sections.

-Just because you have a small backyard doesn't mean that it has to serve just one purpose.
-Try decking on one half of your space as a designated lounging area.
-Play with concrete, small pools, and grass to create other spots to enjoy — they might all be small, but they will be distinct and well-planned.
+Just because you have a small backyard doesn't mean that it has to serve only one purpose.
+Follow Falling Water Landscape's lead, and try adding your decking material of choice to half of the space as a designated lounging area.
+Then play with concrete, a small pool, and grass to create other spots — each zone might be small, but they can all be distinct and well-planned.

 5. Find ways to maximize seating.

-If your limited garden is graced by a sturdy tree, consider yourself in luck: Think about a design that centers around or near the tree and use the branches for hanging pod chairs.
+If your deck spills into the backyard and is graced by a sturdy tree, consider yourself in luck: Think about a design that centers around or near the tree and use the branches for hanging pod chairs.
 The result saves space and is oh-so-inviting.
 (Just make sure you know how to properly install a hanging chair.)

 7. Add a vertical garden to your deck space.